-Each state has it’s specific laws and rules about the color, window tint percentages, reflectivity and other features that may or may not be allowed.
+Each state has its specific laws and rules about the color, window tint percentages, reflectivity and other features that may or may not be allowed.
 So, before choosing a car window film, be certain to check out the laws in your state.

-UV rays pass through window glass which may result into fading your car’s interior.
+UV rays pass through window glass which may result in fading your car’s interior.
 It can also damage your skin when you are sitting in your car.
 Choosing the best UV reflecting window tinting products can protect your skin and your car’s interior from the UV rays of the Sun.